albetnov/berita-uy/README.md

 Thanks to:

 - This website heavily inspired from [Bloomberg Redesign By Nicholas Ergemla](https://dribbble.com/shots/18077971-Bloomberg-Redesign-UI)
-- And of course the API Source [Unofficial Lazy Media API by Nicla Deastra](https://github.com/NicolaDeastra/The-Lazy-Media-api)
+- And of course the API Source [Unofficial Lazy Media API by Nicola Deastra](https://github.com/NicolaDeastra/The-Lazy-Media-api)